 Ayton definitely looks the part of a top-5 pick.
 He has a self-reported 43.5-inch vertical, which is insane if it’s anything near that for a 7-footer.
 Arizona is loaded with talent, so we may only see Ayton’s face-up potential and explosiveness in spurts early on.
 I’m looking forward to seeing how he competes in the Pac-12 against other NBA prospects.
 If all goes as expected, Ayton will prove to be the top center in the country.

-5. Miles Bridges (SF Michigan State, So.) > > Nothing but respect to Bridges for making the decision to pass up a late lottery selection to play > for a top-10 lock this year.
-All eyes are on East Lansing as the 6’7 is expected to lead a deep > group late into March.
-That’s not too much to ask for a kid who averaged 16.9 points, 8.3 rebounds, > and shot 39% on a lot of threes as a freshman.
-As a bit of a tweener, Bridges would really help > himself by proving his handle has made great strides. > > 6.
-Mo Bamba (C Texas, Fr.)
+5. Miles Bridges (SF Michigan State, So.)

+Nothing but respect to Bridges for making the decision to pass up a late lottery selection to play for a top-10 lock this year.
+All eyes are on East Lansing as the 6’7 wing is expected to lead a deep group late into March.
+That’s not too much to ask for a kid who averaged 16.9 points, 8.3 rebounds, and shot 39% on a decent volume of threes as a freshman.
+As a bit of a tweener, Bridges would really help himself by proving his handle has made strides.

+6. Mo Bamba (C Texas, Fr.)

 For a while, I was certain that Bamba was going to be ineligible due to accepting outside benefits.
 Thankfully we will get the chance to see the freakishly long post put on a show for the Longhorns.
 He has a long way to go as a reliable offensive player, but his defensive impact is going to be right up there in the country.
 NBA teams will salivate over the chance to develop a 7-footer with a soft touch, quickness, and a 7-foot-8 wingspan.

 7. Wendall Carter (PF Duke, Fr.)